Azamantes/GameEngine/README.md

 What you can see here is merely the logic of my game.
 I'm not even going to dive into the graphical stuff yet.

-I want this to be something like Baldur's Gate but with all the MMORPG features.
-It's going to look almost the same, isometric view etc. Control over your character will be handled by both keyboard and mouse.
+View is going to be isometric (probably).
+Control over your character will be handled by both keyboard and mouse.

 // ----------------